JerilynFranz/python-env-bootstrap/README.rst

   It is NOT for creating a new Python project - it is just for onboarding a developer to an existing project.

-It performs the setup of the *environment* for development of an existing project by first checking whether a developer's existing environment is already setup with all the tools and PyPI modules needed to develop in the project.

 If the environment is already setup appropriately, it does not change anything and just exits, letting the developer know they are good to go.